seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Then I will give you the serving-creature.

 **PETER**
-Then will I lay the serving-creature’s dagger on
+Then will I lay the serving-creature's dagger on
 your pate.
-I will carry no crotchets: I’ll re you,
+I will carry no crotchets: I'll re you,
-I’ll fa you; do you note me?
+I'll fa you; do you note me?

 **First Musician**
 An you re us and fa us, you note us.